Chocolate Sheet Cake

 Instructions

-• Preheat the oven to 350 °F and line a 9×13 baking dish.
+• Preheat your oven to 350 °F and line a 9×13 baking pan with parchment paper.

 • Next, add both sugars and mix to combine.